gdidetroit/git-GDI/slides/cli-caveat.md

 <br/>

 But fear not!
-When we start working with git later, we will use an alternate terminal for Windows that will allow all these Unix commands.
+When we start working with Git later, we will use an alternate terminal for Windows that will allow all these Unix commands.
 <!-- .element: class="align-left" -->